 You want new subscribers to feel welcome.
 If you don’t, they might snag the discount you offered for their email address and promptly unsubscribe the next time they receive a discount-less email from you.
-To help avoid immediate disengagement, you can consider using a welcome campaign automatically sent via trigger.
+To help avoid immediate disengagement, you can consider using an onboarding email campaign automatically sent via trigger.

-Not only will the first email be triggered by the sign-up request, but you can schedule additional triggered emails to continually provide incentives based on their reactions to each email.
-Like demand gen, this is a great opportunity to warm people up to your email without spending lots of time sorting and matching subscribers to batch emails.
+Not only will the first email be triggered by the sign-up request, but you can schedule additional automated emails to continually provide incentives based on their reactions to each email.
+Like demand gen, this is a great opportunity for e-commerce marketers to warm people up to your email without spending lots of time using intricate segmentation to match subscribers to batch emails.

 According to our data, any kind of triggered message enjoys much greater engagement than a larger “blast” email, be it marketing or transactional in nature.
 In fact, triggered, highly targeted marketing messages get opened nearly three times as frequently as a mass email and are thus much less likely to get filtered into spam.
 The engagement signals get even higher when talking about emails sent in direct request of the recipient, like a password reset.

-But interestingly enough, engagement tracking on triggered email is not usually done by default within email service providers (ESPs).
+But interestingly, engagement tracking on triggered email is not usually done by default within email service providers (ESPs).
 There are benefits to keeping engagement tracking off, predominantly for security or performance reasons.
 But, there are also positives to turning it on.

-For example, if people are consistently unsubscribing to a demand gen drip at email five, consider ending the journey at email four.
+For example, if people are consistently unsubscribing to a demand gen drip at email number five, consider ending the journey at the fourth email.
 Allowing a drip to continue to trigger emails when the recipient stopped engaging is a surefire way to chip at a good sender reputation.

 Another great case for turning on tracking for triggered emails is the ability to analyze and adjust your triggered marketing mail.
 If people are marking abandoned cart emails as spam, consider changing messaging to be clearer in your intent.
 Does your subject line reference an order not yet placed, or is the subject line so vague as to not indicate its intent?